Oklahoma transfer Jake Groves eager to forge his own identity as a leader at UVa

-“He’s just really adventurous and likes trying new things, exploring,” Groves’s older brother, Tanner, said Thursday.
+“He’s just really adventurous and likes trying new things, exploring,” said Groves’s older brother, Tanner.

 People are also reading…